Current popular seminars / workshops from A/Prof Eacott include:

 For a practitioner seminar

 A relational approach to educational leadership

-The following are a list of upcoming events that Dr Eacott will be presenting at:
+The following are a list of upcoming events that A/Prof Eacott will be presenting at:

 A selection of past presentations include:

 To request Dr Eacott to come and speak at your next event please contact him to discuss finer details.